-The Financial Product intends to partially invest in sustainable investment with a minimum 20% of its NAV.
+The Financial Product intends to partially invest in sustainable investment with a minimum 10% of its NAV.

-The Financial Product does not invest in companies which cause, contribute or are linked to violations of international norms and standards in a material manner.
-Those standards focus on Human Rights, Society, Labour and Environment and as such, provide a methodology to help assess the good governance practices of an issuer, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
+Indirectly, through its investments into the Master, the Financial Product is not exposed to companies which cause, contribute or are linked to violations of international norms and standards in a material manner.
+Those standards focus on Human Rights, Society, Labour and Environment.
 AXA IM relies on an external provider's screening framework and excludes any companies that have been assessed as "non-compliant" to UN's Global Compact Principles, International Labour Organisation's (ILO) Conventions, OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGPs).

-The application of the Do No Significant Harm Principle for the sustainable investments the Financial Product partially intends to make means that an investee company cannot qualify as sustainable if it meets any of the criteria listed below:
+Indirectly, through its investments into the Master, the application of the Do No Significant Harm Principle for the sustainable investments the Financial Product partially intends to be exposed means that an investee company cannot qualify as sustainable if it meets any of the criteria listed below:

 - The issuer causes harm along any of the SDGs when one of its SDG scores is below -5 based on a quantitative database from an external provider on a scale ranging from +10 corresponding to "significantly contributing" to -10 corresponding to "significantly obstructing", unless the quantitative score has been qualitatively overridden.
 This criterion is applied on the investee companies that are considered as sustainable. - The issuer is in AXA IM's sectorial and ESG standards ban lists (as described below), which consider among other factors the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
-This criterion is applied on the entire portfolio. - The issuer has a CCC (or 1.43) or lower ESG rating according to AXA IM ESG scoring methodology.
+This criterion is applied on the Master's entire portfolio. - The issuer has a CCC (or 1.43) or lower ESG rating according to AXA IM ESG scoring methodology.
 The ESG score is based on ESG scoring from external data provider as primary inputs assessing data points across Environment, Social and Governance (ESG) dimensions.
 AXA IM analysts can complement with a fundamental and documented ESG analysis in case of lack of coverage or disagreement on the ESG rating provided that it is approved by AXA IM dedicated internal governance body.
-This criterion is applied on the entire portfolio.
+This criterion is applied on the Master's entire portfolio.